sponger544/Guide-Vaultwarden-with-SMTP/README.md

 `docker run --rm -it vaultwarden/server /vaultwarden hash`

 We will then take this password and put it in our `.env` file.
-This is a generated password of "password"

 ```.env
 ADMIN_TOKEN='$argon2id$v=19$m=65540,t=3,p=4$YHwTNF0/SHe/k59bODwuFb/bvSgboFgMimgBb3qQozY$Yjs52CdQSePecKuV7sbdLttZeNcpt3YUed1FVMxTqlc'